Tuesday, 3 June 2014

 3) Finalize() method:-

-Before an object is garbage collected, the runtime system calls its finalize() method.
-The intent is for finalize() to release system resources such as open files or open sockets before getting collected.
+Before an object is garbage collected, the JVM may invoke its finalize() method.
+The original purpose of finalize() was to allow an object to release system resources, such as open files, database connections, or network sockets, before it was garbage collected.

 protected void finalize () throws throwable